 Why this matters now

-How it works
+How it works (core definition and mechanism)

-@title Agentic AI execution loop
+@title Agentic AI control loop

 │